PerchunPak/pinger-bot/CONTRIBUTING.md

 And can you use `as`?
 You must not use `as` when alias will be the same as actual name because in that way type checker add import statement to auto-generated `__all__` variable.

-You should also don't use `as` when everything that changes are dots replaced by `_`.
-This is just useless.

 ```py
 # some/file.py
 from some import more as more